2-REC/hugo-myblog-theme/README.md

     * Default case for 'theme' if current value in local storage is not valid => Remove 'theme' from localStorage if value is not in list of themes (in 'data/theme.toml').
 * Sidebar
+    * Added taxonomy specific sidebar (different from "list")
-  - list to define content of each toolbar (home, single, list, taxonomy)
+    * Content of each sidebar (home, single, list, taxonomy) defined by list (in "params")
-  - special "-" separator to have "floating" section
+    * Special "-" separator to specify start of "floating" section
-  - left/right position
-  - added taxonomy specific sidebar (different from "list")
+    * Possibility to have left and right sidebars (as well as both or none)
 * Summary Tiles
     * Added possibility to have an image, using tiles as in gallery, with CSS similar to "Creative Protfolio" theme
-* Gallery
-    * Use CSS similar to "Creative Protfolio" theme

 ## Removed Features from original Zzo Theme